 - Focused career and residency planning and guidance

-- Core competency training in quality, patient safety, and reflective practice
+- Core competency training in quality, patient safety, and health systems science

 - Substantial elective time to explore careers and experience different specialties